oatlog/oatlog/doc/report/main.typ

 == This thesis

-@chapter_background, Background, extends this introduction by explaining e-graphs and key aspects of e-graph engine implementation.
+@chapter_background[Chapter] extends this introduction by explaining e-graphs and key aspects of e-graph engine implementation.
 It does so by first motivating e-graphs starting from expression trees, then by incrementally showcasing a full self-contained implementation of equality saturation in about 100 lines of code, before finally explaining the similarity between e-graphs and relational databases and how this can be leveraged for a significantly more efficient implementation.

-@chapter_implementation, Implementation, then concretely describes the application of these techniques in Oatlog and the implementation decisions we have made, in addition to showing how Oatlog is used and its capabilities. @chapter_evaluation follows by evaluating Oatlog through its test suite and benchmarks. @chapter_conclusion discusses future work, both algorithmic and constant factor performance improvements.
+@chapter_implementation[Chapter] concretely describes the application of these techniques in Oatlog and the implementation decisions we have made, in addition to showing how Oatlog is used and its capabilities. @chapter_evaluation[Chapter] follows by evaluating Oatlog through its test suite and benchmarks. @chapter_conclusion[Chapter] discusses future work, both algorithmic and constant factor performance improvements.

 = Background <chapter_background>